Some Connections Between Discrepancy, Finite Gap Properties, and Pair Correlations: Gaps and Discrepancy

 for all $L_j$ in this case.
 If $q_{i-1} < N < q_{i}$, then there are at most three different gap lengths.
 The smallest gap length is the same as for $N=q_i$ and the maximal length is bounded from above by $\frac{1}{q_{i-1}}$ in this case, too.
 Hence

-Precise values of the bounds are only known in special cases and a current research topic on their own, see \cite{Moc20}. \end{example} The next aim is to establish the general link between the finite gap property of a sequence and its star-discrepancy which is described in Theorem~\ref{thm:gap_discrepancy}.
+Precise upper bounds for the quantities $NL_K$ are only known in special cases and a current research topic on their own, see \cite{Moc20}. \end{example} The next aim is to establish the general link between the finite gap property of a sequence and its star-discrepancy which is described in Theorem~\ref{thm:gap_discrepancy}.
 For that purpose it proves useful to use the following formula for calculating the star-discrepancy, see e.g. \cite{Nie92}, Theorem 2.6. \begin{lemma} The star-discrepancy can be calculated by the formula

 \end{lemma} From Lemma~\ref{lem:sd} we see that $(x_n)_{n \in \mathbb{N}}$ and $(1-x_n)_{n \in \mathbb{N}}$ have the same star-discrepancy for every $N \in \mathbb{N}$.
 This leads us to the proof of Theorem~\ref{thm:gap_discrepancy}.
 The notational convention for the length $L_K$ therein is, of course, a reminiscence to Kronecker sequences.